 - Customization of figures for presentations and reports

-In this article, we’ll dive into Plotly, learning how to make interactive plots in less time than Matplotlib, often with one line of code.
+In this article, we’ll dive into Plotly, learning how to make interactive data visualizations and plots in less time than Matplotlib, often with one line of code.
 This rapid iteration means we can more fully explore our data and use it to make better decisions — the ultimate point of data science.

 All of the code for this article is available in a Jupyter notebook on GitHub.
 The charts are interactive, and since GitHub doesn’t render Plotly plots natively, you can explore the visuals on NBViewer here.